Tools

 The teacher:

-· Shares with the student the responsibility of developing and organizing the performance task, and setting assessment criteria;
+student the responsibility of developing and organizing the performance task, and

 E. Consideration